-I am a media scholar at the University of Arizona and a former media correspondent with a long record of investigative work on the media industry in general and, more specifically, on branded content.
+I am a media scholar at the University of Arizona and a former journalist and media correspondent with a long record of investigative work on the media industry in general and, more specifically, on branded content.
 This background has given me the tools to examine the inner workings of sponsorship agreements and the production process of popular shows.
-Relying on unique access to the market and ample empirical evidence, I provide a structural analysis of how brands go far beyond merely promoting products and seek to advance ideas and values that help them create and maintain markets.
+Relying on unique access to the market and ample empirical evidence, I provide a structural analysis of how sponsoring brands go far beyond merely promoting products and seek to advance ideas and values that help them create and maintain markets.
 I then offer a simple model to detect and analyze the presence of sponsors in media content.
 This model shifts the perspective on commercial influence from merely being about “product placement” into a multilayered presence that shapes both the content’s conceptual and visual elements.
-I foreground the damage this new, manipulative form of content does to the media’s essential role as a space for public debate in democracies.
+I foreground the damage this new, manipulative form of commercialized-content does to the media’s essential role as a space for trustworthy information and public debate in democracies.
 My analysis demonstrates how this new form of advertising drives the spread of manipulative content in the digital age.